SNBQT/Limited-Data-Rolling-Bearing-Fault-Diagnosis-with-Few-shot-Learning/README.md

 - Datasets: The Case Western Reserve University (CWRU) bearing fault diagnosis dataset.
 - figures: Some figures useing in README.md.
 - tmp: Save trained models and test results.
+My paper tmp files can download from [[tmp.zip (464MB)]](https://1drv.ms/u/s!At5AiOeueyrEgydZVNeJjbWHiw68?e=HmzK5f).
 - cwru.py: Define dataset load function which can auto download the data.
+Or you can download manually from [[Datasets.zip (229MB)]](https://1drv.ms/u/s!At5AiOeueyrEgyUY038Ln_SQ8SRo?e=Fp9o7P).
 - experimentAB.ipynb: Experiment A and B code in the paper
 - experimentC.ipynb: Experiment C code in the paper
 - experimentD.ipynb: Experiment D code in the paper